jameshfisher/jameshfisher.com/_posts/2017-08-22-inspecting-mach-o-files.md

 ---
-title: "How to inspect Mach-O files"
+title: How to inspect Mach-O files
+tags: []
 ---

 `clang main.c` produces an `a.out`,